Sage-Bionetworks-Workflows/nf-synapse-stage/README.md

 # nf-synstage: Stage Synapse Files

+**This repository has been archived.
+Its functionality has been added to [`nf-synapse`](https://github.com/Sage-Bionetworks-Workflows/nf-synapse).
+We recommend users switch to using `nf-synapse` for all file staging and indexing needs.**

 ## Purpose

 The purpose of this Nextflow workflow is to automate the process of staging Synapse and SevenBridges files in an accessible location (_e.g._ an S3 bucket).
 In turn, these staged files can be used as input for a general-purpose (_e.g._ nf-core) workflow that doesn't contain platform-specific steps for downloading data.
 This workflow is intended to be run first in preparation for other data processing workflows.